utah-cs4470-sp23/class/hw1/README.md

     compare your-output.png correct-output.png diff.png

 Then the `diff.png` image will highlight differing pixels in red.
+The auto-grader is a bit more lenient than that and allows pixels to differ a tiny amount.
+You can see what the auto-grader sees by passing some extra flags to `compare`:

+    compare -fuzz 1% -metric AE your-output.png correct-output.png diff.png

+As before, differing pixels are red.

 # Submission and grading